-Our Charity Registration Service is designed to make the process of registering as a charity as simple as possible.
+Our Charity Registration Service, available to member groups, is designed to make the process of registering as a charity as simple as possible.

 - It will be the quickest and easiest way for you to register as a charity

-- It costs £75 – if you do not receive charity status you will receive a full refund.
+- If you do not receive charity status you will receive a full refund

 How does the registration process work?